trullock/NUglify/readme.md

 Microsoft Ajax Minifier was created and maintained by Ron Logan, with contributions from Eugene Chigirinskiy, Rafael Correa, Kristoffer Henriksson, and Marcin Dobosz.

 Nuglify was ported and refactored to github by Alexandre Mutel aka [xoofx](http://xoofx.com)

+## Credits

+The logo Monster is by [Joel McKinney](https://thenounproject.com/joel.mckinney/) from the Noun Project